GENERAL THERAPY

 - arterial applanation tonometry

-- intermittent (inflatable cuff) – the proper cuff size is critical
+- intermittent (using inflatable cuff) – the proper cuff size is critical for accurate readings

 - invasive BP measurement via arterial cannulation (most commonly automated)